-From the Lab: the Energy Transition Needs Perovskite PV and Alternative Storage
+From the Lab: The Energy Transition Needs Perovskite PV and Alternative Storage

-The energy sector is making progress toward low or zero-carbon generation.
+The energy sector is making progress toward low- or zero-carbon generation.
 But even with recent technology developments and corporate and municipal action to deploy renewables, we still have a long way to go, and there is much debate about the best path forward.

-Several researchers consider perovskite photovoltaics and long duration storage necessary players in the energy transition — here’s why.
+Several researchers consider perovskite photovoltaics and long-duration storage necessary players in the energy transition.
+Here’s why.

 PV can’t stand alone

 Solar module manufacturing has achieved major milestones over the last 20 years, but today’s standard silicon solar panels can’t address our energy challenges alone.
-In order to meet Paris Agreement targets, solar must grow at an average 15 percent each year until 2030.
+In order to meet Paris Agreement targets, solar must grow at an average of 15 percent each year until 2030.
 This rate of growth would require ongoing reductions in PV costs, even as solar reaches cost parity with coal and natural gas.

 Researchers at the Department of Energy’s National Renewable Energy Laboratory (NREL) say perovskite solar cells, an emerging higher-efficiency thin-film alternative to silicon PV, can help.
 Perovskites are highly flexible and can conceivably be applied to curved and irregular surfaces.
 This creates opportunities to deploy solar directly on sources of energy consumption, such as covering the exterior of electric vehicles with solar paneling to extend a vehicle’s range.

 Already perovskites are proving to be more efficient than standard silicon panels.
-Scientists studying and piloting combined perovskite-silicon cells, or tandem solar cells, recently broke performance records by converting 27 percent of sunlight to energy, a 7-12 percent increase in efficiency compared to silicon PV’s 15-20 percent.
+Scientists studying and piloting combined perovskite-silicon cells, or tandem solar cells, recently broke performance records by converting 27 percent of sunlight to energy, a 7 to 12 percent increase in efficiency compared to silicon PV’s 15 to 20 percent.

 Even with significant evolutions in performance, perovskites face roadblocks to get to market.
-An estimated 90-95 percent of startups fail due to a lack of proper financial and technical resources.
+An estimated 90 to 95 percent of startups fail due to a lack of proper financial and technical resources.
 “Hard” technology startups in particular fall prey to long development, testing and deployment times, and to complicate things further, perovskites face a heavily regulated environment, requiring them to navigate ever-changing restrictions and subsidies.

 With continued support from research and development agencies, the perovskite market is on pace to grow by more than 30 percent each year over the next decade.